agenium-scale/nsimd/README.md

 -------------------|---------------------------------------------------------
-simd               | SIMD extension to use cuda_arch_flags    | CUDA target arch flag(s) for tests mpfr               | MPFR compilation flags (for tests only) sleef              | Sleef compilation flags (for benchmarks only) benchmark          | Google benchmark compilation flags (for benchmarks only) build_library_only | Turn off tests/bench/ulps static_libstdcpp   | Compile the libstdc++ statically
+simd               | SIMD extension to use cuda_arch_flags    | CUDA target arch flag(s) for tests static_libstdcpp   | Compile the libstdc++ statically
 ```